acuparse/acuparse/README.md

 > **Notice:** This program is open source 3rd party software.
 It is neither written nor supported by AcuRite.

-## UPDATING TO VERSION 3

-See the [Version 3 Update Guide](https://docs.acuparse.com/updates/v3) for detailed instructions.

 ## Live Example Station

 ***See Acuparse in action via [ghwx.ca](https://www.ghwx.ca)***